 Definition of stool color changes

 Stool, feces, or poop is the waste product of digestion.
 Food mixes with bile from the liver and digestive enzymes from the pancreas allowing protein, carbohydrates, and fats in the diet to be broken down to form a slurry.
-This liquid mixture passes through the small intestine where nutrients are absorbed into the blood stream and the liquid waste is delivered to the colon.
-In the colon, water is absorbed and stool is formed.
+This liquid mixture passes through the small intestine where nutrients are absorbed into the blood stream and the leftover liquid waste is delivered to the colon.
+In the colon, water is absorbed and results in stool formation.
 Normal stool contains bacteria, digested food, cellulose from undigested plant material, and bile.
 The quality, quantity, and color of stool is an indicator of gastrointestinal health and changes may be significant.

 What is the color of normal stool?

-Most stool-to-stool changes in color have little meaning; however, some changes, particularly if the changes are consistent from stool-to-stool and not present in only one stool, can be important.
+Most stool-to-stool changes in color have little meaning.
+However, some changes, particularly if the changes are consistent over time and not present in only one stool, can be important.

-What are the symptoms of stool color changes?
+What are the causes of stool color changes?

 - Diarrhea may produce green stools caused by a number of reasons.